Four nominees for the 2025 Heritage Award of the municipality of Aalten

 The four nominees are

-In 1923, the house on Teubenweg 4 in De Heurne was built by G.J.
-Krajenbrink (the grandfather of current occupant Gerrit Krajenbrink) and his brother.
-The farm was named: Reint or Kleine Prins, coming from De Prins in IJzerlo.
-Characteristically, the original yard, the buildings, the layout of the house and the back house have remained intact as much as possible to this day.
-Since 1978, this farm has been occupied by Gerrit and Bertha Krajenbrink.
+In 1923, the house at Teubenweg in De Heurne was built by G.J.
+Krajenbrink (the grandfather of the current resident Gerrit Krajenbrink) and his brother.
+The farm was named Reint or Kleine Prins, after De Prins in IJzerlo.
+It is characteristic that the original yard, the buildings, the interior of the house, and the rear house have remained as intact as possible to this day.
+Gerrit and Bertha Krajenbrink have lived on this farm since 1978.

 Evert de Niet

-As an amateur historian, Evert de Niet has been concerned with the evacuation "the Atlantic Wall" (1943) for sixty years.
-As a 3-year-old, Evert experienced this evacuation.
-Together with about 500 Scheveningers, he was accommodated in Aalten at the time.
-Meanwhile, Evert has an impressive collection of photos, slides and documentation.
-Exhibitions of his work can be seen at various locations and he gives presentations and lectures.
-His research has now gained national fame.
-A Scheveningen Room has also been set up in the National Museum of the Secret Annex in Aalten in memory of the Scheveningen evacuees.
-This year the book "Schevening Evacuees in Aalten" was also published.
-As an amateur historian, Evert makes a great contribution to the preservation of thoughts about the evacuation.
+As an amateur historian, Evert de Niet has been studying the evacuation of the Atlantic Wall (1943) for sixty years.
+Evert experienced this evacuation as a 3-year-old.
+Together with approximately 500 other residents of Scheveningen, he was housed in Aalten at the time.
+Evert now has an impressive collection of photographs, slides, and documentation.
+His exhibitions can be seen at various locations, and he gives presentations and lectures.
+His research has now gained national recognition.
+A Scheveningen Room has also been set up in the National Hideout Museum in Aalten in memory of the Scheveningen evacuees.
+This year, the book Scheveningse Evacuees in Aalten (Scheveningen Evacuees in Aalten) was also published.
+As an amateur historian, Evert makes a significant contribution to preserving the memory of the evacuation.

 The Ladies to Beast House

-At Raadhuisstraat 10 in Dinxperlo stands Het Dames te Beesthuis, a national monument from 1623.
-In 2023 and 2024 this house underwent a renovation and preservation with the aim of restoring it to its original style.
-The attic still retains a half-timbered wall from the 18th century.
-The foundations of the house date back to 1623, according to the facade stone.
-After a fire, this building was rebuilt in 1776.
-As a reminder, a plaque with the text: GEBOUD 1623, HERBOUD 1706.
-In 1876 this house was occupied by village blacksmith J.G.
+Het Dames te Beesthuis, a national monument dating from 1623, is located at Raadhuisstraat in Dinxperlo.
+In 2023 and 2024, this house underwent renovation and sustainability improvements with the aim of restoring it to its original style.
+The attic still features a half-timbered wall from the 18th century.
+According to the plaque, the foundations of the house date back to 1623.
+After a fire, the building was rebuilt in 1776.
+As a reminder, a plaque was embedded in the facade with the text: BUILT 1623, REBUILT 1706.
+In 1876, this house was occupied by village blacksmith J.G.
 Beest and his daughters.
 The house is now occupied by Taco and Wies Keulen.

 Bert Stronks

-As an architect, Bert Stronks is involved in several restorations, renovations and new construction of buildings, matching the protected townscape of Bredevoort.
-Examples are 't Koppelhuis (2010), Kulturhus Bredevoort and Basisschool 't Bastion.
-He has also collaborated on new 'green' heritage, such as the Food Forest in Bredevoort.
-Bert maps archaeological finds and relates them to old city maps.
-He is also a former board member and volunteer of Bredevoorts Belang.
-He is involved in the renovation and redesign of the fortress park.
-He has also worked to make the 1966 tower clock a municipal monument.
-He is currently working on compiling an integrated vision of the fortifications in Bredevoort and has been digitizing the archives of Bredevoorts Belang and De Protestantse Gemeente in Bredevoort for years.
-These archives will be transferred to the ECAL (Erfgoedcentrum Achterhoek en Liemers), so that they become accessible for current and future generations.
+As an architect, Bert Stronks has been involved in several restoration, renovation, and new construction projects for buildings that fit in with the protected townscape of Bredevoort.
+Examples include 't Koppelhuis (2010), Kulturhus Bredevoort, and Basisschool 't Bastion.
+He has also contributed to new 'green' heritage, such as the Food Forest in Bredevoort.
+Bert records archaeological finds in Map relates them to old city maps.
+In addition, he is a former board member and volunteer of Bredevoorts Belang.
+He is involved in the renovation and redesign of the fortification park.
+He has also worked to have the tower clock from 1966 designated a municipal monument.
+He is currently working on compiling an integrated vision for the fortifications in Bredevoort and has been digitizing the archives of Bredevoorts Belang and De Protestantse Gemeente in Bredevoort for years.
+These archives will be transferred to the ECAL (Erfgoedcentrum Achterhoek en Liemers), so that they will be accessible to current and future generations.

 About the Heritage Award